Why Cats Knock Things Over And What It Really Means

 If you live with a cat, you have probably experienced the familiar sound of something crashing to the floor, followed by the sight of your feline sitting nearby with an innocent or even smug expression.

 A water glass, a pen, a potted plant, or a phone left unattended on a counter can all become targets.
-For many pet parents, it seems like cats take great delight in knocking objects off surfaces, as though they are mischief-makers with a hidden agenda.
+For many pet parents, it seems as though cats take great delight in knocking objects off surfaces, as if they are mischief-makers with a hidden agenda.

-But behind this playful and sometimes frustrating behavior is a mix of instinct, curiosity, and learned patterns.
+However, behind this playful and sometimes frustrating behavior lies a mix of instinct, curiosity, and learned patterns.
 Cats are intelligent and observant animals, and everything they do serves a purpose, whether that purpose is to practice their natural hunting skills, get your attention, or simply pass the time.

-While it can be tempting to chalk it up to pure defiance, behaviorists explain that there are very real reasons cats swat, bat, and topple items in their environment.
+While it can be tempting to attribute this behavior to pure defiance, behaviorists explain that there are very real reasons why cats swat, bat, and topple items in their environment.

 Marilyn Krieger, a certified cat behavior consultant, emphasizes that cats never act without purpose.
 “Felines don’t do things just to do them.
 There are always reasons behind cat behaviors, and that includes knocking things over,” she explains.